 c) Skills, Equipment and Combat Modes

-As has been said before a character's performance in combat is determined by three factors: his skills, equipment and the combat mode he is set to.
+As has been said before a character's performance in combat is determined by three factors: skills, equipment and the set combat mode.
 The skill that is used to calculate a character's attack value is determined by the weapon that is currently wielded.
 Note that if no weapon is equipped at all, the fist fighting skill is used.
 The same is true if you are trying to use a weapon of another vocation.

 Items determine a character's performance in combat in accordance to their nature.
 For instance, armour such as legs or helmets will reduce the damage caused by successful hits, while the bonus yielded by shields is used to calculate a character's chance to block attacks.
 Special clothing and certain amulets can also help you to reduce the damage of a certain type.
 Furthermore, you should choose your weapon, runes and spells according to the characteristics of your opponent.

 Weapons are generally characterised by 2 values, since they influence both a character's attack and defence value.
 Additionally, some one-hand weapons have a defence modifier which will either reduce or raise your defence value whenever you are wearing a shield in your other hand.
 Also note that your attack value will drop if you are wielding a weapon for which you are too inexperienced.
 Some weapons can also be enchanted by using magical stones, produced and sold by sorcerers and druids, to add a certain damage type to them.
 You are always well-advised to check out the weaknesses and the strength of your foe before you go into battle.
 A fire-resistant armor and an ice-enchanted weapon are surely a good choice for your next dragon hunt.